Spanish Civil War: Right-wing government (1933–1935)

-Fairly well armed revolutionaries managed to take the whole province of Asturias, murdering numerous policemen, clergymen and civilians, destroying religious buildings including churches, convents and part of the university at Oviedo.
+Fairly well armed revolutionaries managed to take the whole province of Asturias, killing numerous policemen, clergymen and civilians, destroying religious buildings including churches, convents and part of the university at Oviedo.
 Rebels in the occupied areas proclaimed revolution for the workers and abolished the existing currency.
 The uprising was crushed in two weeks by the Spanish Navy and the Spanish Republican Army, the latter using mainly Moorish colonial troops from Spanish Morocco.
-Azaña was in Barcelona that day, and the Lerroux-CEDA government tried to implicate him.
+Although Azaña was in Barcelona that day, and the Lerroux-CEDA government tried to implicate him.
 He was arrested and charged with complicity.
 In fact, Azaña had no connection with the uprising and was released from prison in January 1935.

 Reversals of land reform resulted in expulsions, firings and arbitrary changes to working conditions in the central and southern countryside in 1935, with landowners' behaviour at times reaching "genuine cruelty", which included violence against farmworkers and socialists, causing several deaths.
 One historian argued that the behaviour of the right in the southern countryside was one of the main causes of hatred during the Civil War and possibly even the Civil War itself.
 Landowners taunted workers by saying that if they went hungry, they should "Go eat the Republic!"
 Bosses fired leftist workers and imprisoned trade union and socialist militants; wages were reduced to "salaries of hunger".

 In 1935, the government, led by the Radical Republican Party, had now endured a series of crises.
-After a number of corruption scandals, President Niceto Alcalá-Zamora, who was hostile to this government, called another election.
+After a number of corruption scandals, President Niceto Alcalá-Zamora, himself hostile to this government, called another election.